Tuition and Financial Aid

 Debt accumulated from pursuing a DVM degree is a serious consideration for many interested in the field of veterinary medicine.
 At MSU CVM, we know scholarships and travel assistance programs can make a dramatic difference in a student’s ability to not only enroll in veterinary school but also graduate with finances in good order.

-Thanks to the generosity and support of our alumni, friends and donors, MSU CVM is pleased to offer our students numerous significant scholarships, totaling more than $960,000 each year, and this figure continues to grow.
+Thanks to the generosity and support of our alumni, friends and donors, MSU CVM is pleased to offer our students numerous significant scholarships, totaling more than $1.1 million each year, and this figure continues to grow.

 The College offers scholarships for those: